Clarence Bloomfield Moore: Travel to Florida and Georgia coasts

-From 1891 to 1895, Moore would set up his homebase at Palatka, Florida and start his excavations of Native shell mounds at St. Johns and Ocklawaha River.
-Between 1896 and 1897, Moore traveled to Ossabaw Island, Georgia where he "dug at nine aboriginal burial mounds and several “shell middens” (i.e. heaps of food remains [mostly oyster shell], pottery, and other household trash)."
+From 1891 to 1895, Moore's home base was in Palatka, Florida, where he began his excavations of Native shell mounds at St. Johns and Ocklawaha River.
+Between 1896 and 1897, Moore traveled to Ossabaw Island, Georgia, where he "dug at nine aboriginal burial mounds and several “shell middens” (i.e., heaps of food remains [mostly oyster shell], pottery, and other household trash)."
 Mounds were most often destroyed, as was the custom in early archaeology.
-Moore frequently evaded paying the owners of the land on which the mounds were located by advertising himself as a leveler of mounds that would free the site to be use for agricultural purpose.
+Moore frequently evaded paying the owners of the land on which the mounds were located by advertising himself as a leveler of mounds that would free the site to be used for agricultural purposes.